solita/solita.github.com/_posts/2020-08-17-creating-your-ci-pipeline-with-concource.md

   - path: image-cache
 ```
 Caches are used to preserve partial state of your tasks' running environment between builds.
 Many times this is a useful
-feature in your build tasks, Ie. Concourse doesn't need to download every dependency on every build.
+feature in your tasks, Ie. Concourse doesn't need to download every dependency on every build.

 Summary
 -------

-I have tried to keep my example project for this blog post as simple as possible, but although in a level to provide
+I have tried to keep my example project for this blog post as simple as possible, but although in a such level that
-some useful tips on the first steps with Concourse.
+it can provide some useful tips on the first steps with Concourse.

 Concourse has some rough edges, that fact cannot be bypassed.
 It's also good to understand, that it's not
 suitable for every need.
 It's definitely not a swiss-knife.
 Also, some flexibility in your mindset might